 - To support a reasonable, proportionate and consistent approach across the four primary care contractor groups.

 This suite of documents will be refined in light of feedback from users.
-Please send your feedback to email@example.com clearly stating in the subject header “Policy feedback: policy name”.
+Please send your feedback to firstname.lastname@example.org clearly stating in the subject header “Policy feedback: policy name”.
+This email address should only be used by NHS colleagues and contractors.
+Members of the public, patients, and their representatives should contact our Customer Contact Centre: email@example.com.

 - Policy Book for Primary Dental Services (and appendices) – If you require this document in Word format please email: firstname.lastname@example.org